Nucleation and growth in two dimensions: Introduction

 \section{Introduction}

 Models of random growth on $\Z^d$ have been studied for many years, motivated by numerous applications, such as cell growth~\cite{Eden,Turing}, crystal formation~\cite{KS95} and thermodynamic ferromagnetic systems~\cite{CM13b,DS97b}.
-Two particularly well-studied examples of such models are bootstrap percolation (see, e.g.,~\cite{AL,BBDM,CC}) and first-passage percolation (see, e.g.,~\cite{BKS,Chat}); in the former, vertices become infected once they have at least $r$ already-infected neighbours, whereas in the latter vertices are infected at rate $1$ by each of their neighbours.
+Two particularly well-studied examples of such models are bootstrap percolation (see, e.g.,~\cite{AL,BBDM,Hol,M17}) and first-passage percolation (see, e.g.,~\cite{ADH,BKS}); in the former, vertices become infected once they have at least $r$ already-infected neighbours, whereas in the latter vertices are infected at rate $1$ by each of their neighbours.

-In this paper we will study a particular family of growth processes which interpolates between bootstrap percolation at one extreme, and first passage percolation at the other.
-Given a graph $G$, and parameters $n \in \N$ and $1 \le k \le n$, we infect each vertex $v \in V(G)$ randomly at rate $1/n$ if $v$ has no infected neighbours, at rate $k/n$ if $v$ has one infected neighbour, and at rate $1$ if $v$ has two or more infected neighbours.
+In this paper we will study a particular family of growth processes on $\Z^2$ which interpolates between bootstrap percolation at one extreme, and first passage percolation at the other.
+Given parameters $n \ge 1$ and $1 \le k \le n$, each vertex $v \in \Z^2$ becomes infected randomly at rate $1/n$ if it has no infected neighbours, at rate $k/n$ if it has one infected neighbour, and at rate $1$ if it has two or more infected neighbours.
 (At the start all vertices are healthy, and infected vertices remain infected forever.)
-This model was first studied on the graph $\Z^2$ by Dehghanpour and Schonmann~\cite{DS97a}, who proved that the (random) time $\tau$ at which the origin is infected satisfies
+This model was first studied by Dehghanpour and Schonmann~\cite{DS97a}, who proved that the (random) time $\tau$ at which the origin is infected satisfies

 with high probability as $n \to \infty$.
-(We will refer to $\tau$ as the `relaxation time'.)
-They moreover applied their techniques in~\cite{DS97b} to study the metastable behavior of the kinetic Ising model with a small magnetic field and vanishing temperature.
-Corresponding results have recently been obtained in higher dimensions by Cerf and Manzo~\cite{CM13a,CM13b}, who adapted techniques from the study of bootstrap percolation, in particular those of~\cite{CC,CM}.
+(We will informally refer to $\tau$ as the `relaxation time'.)
+They also proved similar bounds in higher dimensions, and in~\cite{DS97b} applied their techniques to study the metastable behavior of the kinetic Ising model with a small magnetic field and vanishing temperature.
+Corresponding results were obtained for models with $r$ different infection rates (depending on the number of infected neighbours, see Section~\ref{sec:higher:dims}) by Cerf and Manzo~\cite{CM13a,CM13b}, who adapted techniques from the study of bootstrap percolation, in particular those of~\cite{CC,CM}.

-In this paper we will study the model of Dehghanpour and Schonmann in much greater detail.
-We will prove significantly more precise results whenever $k(n) \ll n$,\footnote{We write $f(n) \ll g(n)$ to denote the fact that $f(n) / g(n) \to 0$ as $n \to \infty$.} and in a large range we will in fact determine a sharp threshold for $\tau$.
+In this paper we will study the model of Dehghanpour and Schonmann in greater detail.
+In particular, we will determine $\tau$ up to a constant factor for almost all natural functions $k = k(n)$, and in a large range we will moreover determine a sharp threshold for $\tau$.
 Our main theorem is as follows.

 \begin{theorem} The following bounds hold with high probability as $n \to \infty$: \begin{enumerate} \item[$(a)$] If $k \ll \log n$ then

 \item[$(b)$] If $\log n \ll k \ll \sqrt{n}(\log n)^2$ then

 \item[$(c)$] If $\sqrt{n}(\log n)^2 \ll k \ll n$ then